Genivia/ugrep/README.md

     -Z[MAX], --fuzzy[=MAX]
             Fuzzy mode: report approximate pattern matches within MAX errors.
             By default, MAX is 1: one deletion, insertion or substitution is allowed.
-When `+' and/or `-' preceed MAX, only insertions and/or deletions are allowed.
-When `~' preceeds MAX, substitution counts as one error.
+When `+' and/or `-' precedes MAX, only insertions and/or deletions are allowed.
+When `~' precedes MAX, substitution counts as one error.
 For example, -Z+~3 allows up to three insertions or substitutions, but no deletions.
 The first character of an approximate match always matches the begin of a pattern.
 Option